Chapter 11 Bankruptcy

 A Chapter 11 filing is usually done by a business looking for debt relief.
-Below you’ll find information regarding how a Chapter 11 bankruptcy case gets started, how it progresses through the hearings and documentation-heavy phases, how a disposition is reached and ultimately how you should proceed if your business needs to find a way out from under mounting financial pressure...read more
+Below you’ll find information regarding how this type of case gets started, how it progresses through the hearings and documentation-heavy phases, how a disposition is reached and ultimately how you should proceed if your business needs to find a way out from under mounting financial pressure.

 In 2005, the federal government enacted new bankruptcy laws making it more difficult for individuals to qualify for a Chapter 7 liquidation proceeding.
 The petitioner must be able to pass the Chapter 7 “means test” before they can be eligible.
 Their income over the past six months must be below the average median income for their family size in the state where they file.
 If they are approved...read more

 Are you threatened with repossession?

 When you buy or lease an item on credit, you are obligated to make consistent payments for that item.
 If you fail to meet these payments, a creditor can seek legal action to repossess the item.
 Repossessions often happen with cars and other motor vehicles, but any item can be repossessed if payments are not made.
 Repossessions...read more

 You may hear commercials offering the hope of eliminating income tax debts in bankruptcy.
 But it’s not as simple as it sounds.